Generic Name: ribavirin (RYE-ba-VYE-rin)

 At least 2 reliable forms of effective birth control must be used during treatment with Rebetol and for 6 months after treatment with Rebetol is stopped.
 If you or your sexual partner becomes pregnant while taking Rebetol or within 6 months after Rebetol is stopped, contact your doctor right away.

 Use of Rebetol alone is not effective for treating chronic hepatitis C infection.
-Rebetol must be used with another medicine (interferon) in order to treat hepatitis C infection.
+Talk with your doctor.

 Rebetol may cause serious blood problems (hemolytic anemia).
 This blood problem can worsen any heart problems you have and cause you to have a heart attack, which can be fatal.
 Tell your doctor if you have ever had heart problems.
 Do not take Rebetol if you have a history of serious or uncontrolled heart problems.
 Call your doctor right away if you have chest pain while taking Rebetol.